25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

 ---
 title: Arrays
-description: An array data structure consists of a collection of homogeneous elements, each identified by at least one array index or key.
+description: An array data structure consists of a collection of homogeneous elements, each identified by at least one array index or key
 ---

 # Arrays